+119. In this regard, the fact that all issuances analysed consistently choose the law of the Member State of incorporation to govern the insolvency ranking of the note merely reflects the fact that, in international law, 'the ranking of claims is always established by the lex fori concursus' (law of the forum).
+From that perspective, a reference to a Member State's law in relation to the ranking in insolvency made by the terms of issuance of the instruments governed by the law of a third country may be deemed insufficient to meet the condition set out in Article 55(1) of the BRRD and for AT1 and Tier 2, in Articles 52(1), point (p) and 63, point (n) of the CRR, respectively.

-- 116. With regard to provisions other than ranking in insolvency, the practices are more varied. - 117.
-On the one hand, Article 55 of the BRRD sets out the condition that 'the liability is governed by the law of a third country', without specifying which elements of the liability must be subject to third-country law.
+120. With regard to provisions other than ranking in insolvency, the practices are more varied.

+121. On the one hand, Article 55 of the BRRD sets out the condition that 'the liability is governed by the law of a third country', without specifying which elements of the liability must be subject to third-country law.
 Therefore, it can be argued that it is sufficient that some elements or aspects of the liability (e.g., enforceability or effects in insolvency), whatever they are, are governed by third-country law, for Article 55 of the BRRD to apply.
-In this spirit, the fact that contracts refer to a third-country law only in relation to 'non-contractual obligations' or any 'relevant clause' may be sufficient to conclude that, overall, the contract needs to contain a write-down and conversion clause. - 118.
-On the other hand, the first subparagraph of Article 55(1) of the BRRD, as well as recital (26) of the BRRD236/37, demonstrate that that Article is specifically meant to ensure the enforceability of the write-down and conversion powers of resolution authorities in the EU.
-It could be argued on this basis that what matters for the purpose of Article 55 of the BRRD is whether a third-country court or administrative authority would recognise the exercise of the write-down and conversion powers of resolution authorities in the EU.
-Such a purpose-driven interpretation would allow for differentiating between provisions, with some aspects of the liability being governed by third-country law without triggering Article 55 of the BRRD. - 119.
-In such cases, the cross-border effectiveness of the application of the bail-in tool or write-down or conversion powers is dependent on foreign courts recognising the exercise of write-down and conversion powers of EU resolution authorities.
-The critical concern is whether EU resolution authorities' write-down and conversion powers are effective and enforceable within the third country, i.e., whether they breach the laws of that third country (all laws, not just contract law) and whether the courts will uphold the write-down/conversion of the liability, should any holder of the liability (typically investors/creditors from the third country) challenge that write-down/conversion (either on the basis of a contractual recognition clause or otherwise), as there may be no international law for the recognition of the exercise of foreign governmental powers.
+In this spirit, the fact that contracts refer to a third-country law only in relation to 'non-contractual obligations' or any 'relevant clause' may be sufficient to conclude that, overall, the contract needs to contain a write-down and conversion clause.

+122. On the other hand, the first subparagraph of Article 55(1) of the BRRD36, as well as recital (26) of the BRRD2^{37/38}, demonstrate that that Article is specifically meant to ensure the enforceability of the write-down and conversion powers of resolution authorities in the EU.
+It could be argued on this basis that what matters for the purpose of Article 55 of the BRRD is whether a third-country court or administrative authority would recognise the exercise of the write-down and conversion powers of resolution authorities in there are a third-country court or administrative authorities in the EU 39.
+Such a purpose-driven interpretation would allow for differentiating between provisions, with some aspects of the liability being governed by third-country law without triggering Article 55 of the BRRD.

+123. In such cases, the cross-border effectiveness of the application of the bail-in tool or write-down or conversion powers is dependent on foreign courts recognising the exercise of write-down and conversion powers of EU resolution authorities.
+The critical concern is whether EU resolution authorities' write-down and conversion powers are effective and enforceable within the third country, i.e., whether they breach the laws of that third country (all laws, not just contract law) and whether the courts will uphold the write-down/conversion of the liability, should any holder of the liability (typically investors/creditors from the third country) challenge that write-

-&lt;sup>35 'Member States shall require institutions and entities to include a contractual term by which the creditor or party to the agreement or instrument creating the liability recognises that liability may be subject to the write-down and conversion powers.'
+36 'Member States shall require institutions and entities to include a contractual term by which the creditor or party to the agreement or instrument creating the liability recognises that liability may be subject to the write-down and conversion powers.'

-&lt;sup>36 Directive (EU) 2019/879 of the European Parliament and of the Council of 20 May 2019 amending Directive 2014/59/EU as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC.
+37 Directive (EU) 2019/879 of the European Parliament and of the Council of 20 May 2019 amending Directive 2014/59/EU as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC.